GAGHL/GAGHL_AVR_TASK_HANDLER/README.md

 ## 🔧 Requirements

 - AVR microcontroller (e.g., ATmega32, ATmega16, ATmega2560)
+- Timer3/Timer4 only available on larger MCUs like ATmega2560
 - AVR-GCC or any compatible C toolchain

 ## 🛠️ TODO